-- i) identification and promotion of public transport options for employees staff/customers accessing the site e.g. via website, business cards, real time public transport arrival and departure boards in entry/exit lobbies of building. - ii) preparation of a Transport Access Guide (TAG) for the site/venue. - iii) encouragement of car share or a carpool system for employees. - iv) encouragement of cycling and walking to the workplace through provision of secure bicycle parking, showers and lockers. - v) incentive schemes to encourage employees to commute using sustainable transport modes (such as provision of public transport vouchers/subsidised public transport tickets). - vi) provide employees staff with cycling allowances, loans and/or insurance.
+- i) identification and promotion of public transport options for employees/customers accessing the site e.g. via website, business cards, real time public transport arrival and departure boards in entry/exit lobbies of building. - ii) preparation of a Transport Access Guide (TAG) for the site/venue. - iii) encouragement of car share or a carpool system for employees. - iv) encouragement of cycling and walking to the workplace through provision of secure bicycle parking, showers and lockers. - v) incentive schemes to encourage employees to commute using sustainable transport modes (such as provision of public transport vouchers/subsidised public transport tickets). - vi) provide employees with cycling allowances, loans and/or insurance. - vii) park and ride facilities. - viii) prominent display of a large map of cycling routes for employees/customers and residents (for example, in the foyer of a residential complex). - ix) Provision of services to reduce the need for travel (e.g. childcare, gym, convenience store, remote co-working space, video/teleconferencing facilities).